HuntsmanCancerInstitute/MultiRepMacsChIPSeq/docs/Usage.md

 	representing a master list of all possible peaks identified across all conditions.
 	This is used in the final analysis across all conditions for comparison purposes.

-	Separate parameters are provided for broad peak calling, which are supplemental to narrow peak calling, including `--broadcut` and `--broadgap`.
-In general, Macs2 uses these additional parameters to merge distant peak signals into broader intervals.
+	Separate parameters are available for broad peak calling, which are supplemental to narrow peak calling.
+Macs2 uses these additional parameters to merge nearby adjacent peaks into broader, gapped intervals, rather than true broad peak calling.
 These are provided to the user as is, and no further analysis is automatically performed with them.
+There are two variables: `broadcut` is the minimum q-value score (-log10 transformed) for linking adjacent peaks, and `broadgap` is the maximum gap in bp between adjacent peaks for merging.
+In practice, setting these values requires trial and error.

+		--broad \
+		--broadcut 0.5 \
+		--broadgap 1000 \

 - Independent replicate peak calls